hadysata/serverpod_swagger/README.md

 1. Parse your Serverpod endpoints from the generated code
 2. Create an OpenAPI 3.0 specification
 3. Save it as `apispec.json` in your project root

+### Endpoint Detection and Path Generation

+The generator automatically detects and processes your Serverpod endpoints to create OpenAPI paths:

+#### Endpoint Class Detection

+The generator scans your project's Dart files to find classes that extend `Endpoint`.
+For each endpoint class:

+1. The class name is converted to camelCase and used as the endpoint name
+2. Public methods in the class are identified as API operations
+3. Method parameters are analyzed to determine request structure
+4. Return types are analyzed to determine response structure

+#### Path Generation

+For each endpoint method, the generator creates an OpenAPI path with:

+- **Path**: `/{endpointName}/{methodName}`
+- **Operation ID**: `{endpointName}.{methodName}`
+- **Tags**: Based on the endpoint name for grouping in Swagger UI
+- **Parameters**: Generated from method parameters (excluding Session)
+- **Request Body**: Generated for POST methods
+- **Responses**: Based on the method's return type

+#### Special Method Handling

+The generator automatically excludes certain special methods from the API documentation:

+- Methods starting with underscore (`_`)
+- Standard Serverpod lifecycle methods: `initialize`, `streamOpened`, `streamClosed`, `handleStreamMessage`

+This ensures that only your actual API methods are included in the documentation.

+## Best Practices and Tips

+### Optimizing Your OpenAPI Generation

+- **Use Update Mode for Incremental Changes**: When making small changes to your API, use the `--update` flag to avoid regenerating the entire specification.

+- **Leverage Automatic HTTP Method Detection**: Let the generator determine the appropriate HTTP methods based on your parameter types, and only override when necessary.

+- **Organize Endpoints with Security Groups**: Use `--secure-endpoints` and `--unsecure-endpoints` to create logical security groups rather than securing endpoints individually.

+- **Provide Meaningful Base URLs**: Set the `--base-url` parameter to match your actual API server URL for better developer experience.

+- **Use Verbose Mode During Development**: Enable the `--verbose` flag during development to get detailed information about the generation process.

 ## Troubleshooting